addiscent/vagrant-ruby-rails/README.md

         ls -l /

+In the resulting listing, notice the usual _Ubuntu Server 14.04_ root directory hierarchy, inside the guest vbox file system.

+        vagrant@vagrant-ubuntu-trusty-64:~$ ls -l /
+        total 92
+        drwxr-xr-x  2 root    root     4096 Apr  6 20:06 bin
+        drwxr-xr-x  3 root    root     4096 Apr  6 20:06 boot
+        drwxr-xr-x 13 root    root     3880 Apr  8 20:43 dev
+                .
+                .
+                .
+        drwxrws---  1 vagrant vagrant  4096 Apr  8 08:34 vagrant
+        drwxr-xr-x 13 root    root     4096 Apr  8 11:10 var
+        lrwxrwxrwx  1 root    root       30 Apr  6 20:05 vmlinuz...
+        drwxrws---  1 vagrant vagrant  4096 Apr  8 11:03 workspace

-In the resulting listing, notice the usual Ubuntu Server 14.04 root directory hierarchy, (in the guest vbox).
-However, also notice there are two subdirectories not typically found in an Ubuntu root directory hierarchy.
+However, also notice there are two subdirectories not typically found in an _Ubuntu_ root directory hierarchy.
 One is named "/vagrant", the other is "/workspace".
 They are discussed below.

-#### "/vagrant" and "/workspace"
+#### "/vagrant" And "/workspace"

-The guest vbox "/vagrant" subdirectory is sync'd by Vagrant to a directory you created on the host, the one named "vagrant-ruby".
+The guest vbox "/vagrant" subdirectory is sync'd by Vagrant to a directory you created on the host, the one named (herein) "vagrant-ruby".
 The guest vbox "/vagrant" subdirectory and the host "vagrant-ruby" directory, for practical purposes, can be considered as being the same directory; they are effectively "mapped into one-another".
 Prove it to yourself by entering :

         ls -l /vagrant

 Note that the guest vbox's Vagrantfile and .sh provisioning BASH files, among others, are listed.

+        drwxrws--- 2 user group 4.0K Apr  7 22:21 workspace
+        -rw-rw-r-- 1 user group 1.1K Apr  7 22:58 LICENSE
+        -rw-rw-r-- 1 user group  12K Apr  8 15:55 README.md
+        -rw-rw---- 1 user group  110 Apr  7 21:17 ruby221-inst.sh
+        -rw-rw---- 1 user group  375 Apr  7 22:01 rvm-inst.sh
+        -rw-rw---- 1 user group 3.2K Apr  7 22:18 Vagrantfile

 You may therefore manage or edit those files from either "within" the guest vbox, in the "/vagrant" subdirectory, or from "outside" the guest vbox, in the "vagrant-ruby" subdirectory.
 You may also use that directory, or any of its subdirectories, to share files between the host file system, and the guest vbox file system.

 If desired, you can customize the configuration/operation of your guest vbox by modifying the Vagrantfile and .sh provisioning files, (you will need to rebuild it, see the Vagrant documentation).

-After doing that, if you wish to place those modified vagrant box configuration files into a git source repository on your computer, the guest vbox's "/vagrant" directory is probably the most convenient place to install a git repository, ("git init"), for that purpose.
+After doing that, if you wish to place those modified vagrant box configuration files into a git source repository of your own, the guest vbox's "/vagrant" directory is probably the most convenient place to install a local git repository, ("git init"), for that purpose.
 This is one of the advantages of having git already installed, (which happened during the guest vbox build); git is ready to go, it can be executed from the "vagrant ssh" terminal immediately after the build.
 Enter your git config info, such as your name and email address, (and remote repository URL, if desired), and git is ready for your use.

 The other atypical subdirectory in the guest vbox root is "/workspace".
-This subdirectory is also sync'd to the host; it is a subdirectory "mapped into" the other host subdirectory which you created immediately before building the guest vbox.
-This subdirectory is probably a good place to consider putting your Ruby et al project files, as they may be edited or managed either from "within", or "outside of", the guest vbox, as is your preference.
+This subdirectory is also sync'd to the host; it is a subdirectory "mapped into" the other host subdirectory, named "/workspace", which you created immediately before building the guest vbox.
+This subdirectory is probably a good location for placing your Ruby et al project files, as they may be edited or managed either from "within", or "outside of", the guest vbox, as is your preference.
 As with the "/vagrant" directory, a git repository may be placed in one or more subdirectories of "/workspace" as needed.

 If this "/workspace" is used for your Ruby or other project files, they won't be co-mingled with your guest vbox configuration files in "/vagrant".
-Among other advantages, this simplifies the segregation of guest box and Ruby project version control.
+Among other advantages, this simplifies the segregation of guest box configuration change and Ruby project version control.

 ### Product Pedigree

-The versions noted below may be updated in the future, but their initial commits are :
+The software components installed by the provisioning scripts are noted below.
+Their versions may be updated in the future, but their initial commit versions are :

 ##### Ubuntu Server 14.04 "base"